Bhuyashi/Kmeans/README.md

-# Kmeans
+# K-means algorithm implementation

 ## Description
 * The code will generate a random data set with 100 points and initially assign 'k' centroids randomly.
-* The Kmeans algorithm will then run for 5 iterations, in each run refining the position of centroids.
+* The K-means algorithm will then run for 5 iterations, in each run refining the position of centroids.
 * After each iteration, a graph will be plotted to show the current state of centroid positions.

 ## Results

-### Run-1
+### Run-1 (k = 3)

 <p align="center">
   <img width="400" src="images/random.png">